 The International School Award is a badge of honour for schools that engage in outstanding work in international education, such as through links with partner schools overseas.
 Fostering an international dimension in the curriculum is at the heart of the British Council’s work with schools, so that young people gain the cultural understanding and skills they need to live and work as global citizens.

-Loxford School’s international work includes work with our partner link schools in India, France and Zambia.
+Loxford School’s international work celebrates our global work with our partner link schools in India, Spain and Ghana.
 The work also embraced global learning through ten curriculum subjects, therefore raising the profile of learning at a global level.
 Loxford School has been featured in its partnership with the Salwan Public School, India, for excellent practice and integration into the curriculum.

 The Global Ambassadors played a key part in researching what pupils knew about Fairtrade.
 Further work was also undertaken to see the extent to how catering services included Fairtrade food products.
 PSCHE delivered Fairtrade learning for all year groups, whilst the Primary phase hosted a PTA coffee morning, which raised money for the Fairtrade Foundation.